karlll/iconic-iconset/README.md

 * bower
 * Iconic (pro); unlimited or non-commercial version
-  - Note: the open version of Iconic, Open Iconis (https://github.com/iconic/open-iconic) could easily be made to work as well, see `iconic-iconset.html`
+  - Note: the open version of Iconic, Open Iconic (https://github.com/iconic/open-iconic) could easily be made to work as well, see `iconic-iconset.html`

 ### Preparation